 - develops the research strategy of the School and approves internal research funding applications

-- makes recommendations to the LSE Director about external research funding applications by members of staff
+- makes recommendations to the LSE President and Vice Chancellor about external research funding applications by members of staff

 - oversees the Research Excellence Framework (REF) Strategy Committee and knowledge exchange activity